 Drawing On iPad Apps

 Because I’m a huge paperless user, I’m happy to have the iPad for drawings, which allows me to make unlimited mistakes without wasting paper and ink.
 I mostly use the iPad version of Adobe Ideas for zentangles because it includes a layers feature which is useful for creating grid-based patters.
-Android users might want to try something like SketchBook Mobile Express (free) or Infinite Design ($2.99, lite version) or skip this and commit their doodles straight to paper.
+Android users might want to try something like Infinite Design, or skip this and commit their doodles straight to paper.

 I searched and downloaded a couple of grid and square templates to use a bottom layer for my zentangle pieces.
 Most of the patterns in Doodle Patterns are created in a square frame, so after tracing a frame to give it a more artistic pen look, I also saved it for re-use.